 Siobhan will explain why the Battle of Passchenedaele is still so controversial and look at the performances of Field Marshal Sir Douglas Haig’s and his key Generals in this campaign fought in arguably the worst conditions on the Western Front in the whole of the First World War.
 We will also investigate the German army’s defence of the strategic Passchendaele ridge including elastic defence and defence in depth and why this campaign cost hundreds of thousands of casualties on all sides.
 The tour will also look at the role the weather (rain!), army morale, Mark IV tanks and concrete blockhouses played in this battle of attrition.

 As always, Siobhan has loads more for this Tour in the pipeline, so come back for regular updates, or join our email newsletter list for early updates on new additions.
 If you want to join the Tour and have any special requests for visits to places nearby any of our scheduled stops, let us know and we will try to fit them in if possible.
 This Tour is still being built so keep an eye on this web page for updates.
-Please send Podge an email or call him on +44 (0)1245 354677 if you have any questions or if you would like to be added to our interested list for this Tour.
+If you want to join us on this Tour please send Podge an email or call him on +44 (0)1245 354677 to find out how to pay the £120 deposit per person or if you have any questions.

 If you are travelling alone and want to share a room with another traveller please contact Podge as we are regularly able to pair up travellers in twin rooms to avoid the need for payments of Single Supplements.